Discussion –

 • “Implemented a new filing system in a previous administrative role, reducing document retrieval time by 30% and improving office efficiency.”

-• “Led a group project in university, delivering a comprehensive marketing plan on time and receiving the highest grade in the class.”
+• “Led a group project at university, delivering a comprehensive marketing plan on time and receiving the highest grade in the class.”

 While not always necessary for entry-level positions, pursuing project management certifications can demonstrate your commitment to the field and provide you with valuable knowledge.
 Some certifications to consider include: